William S. Hart High School

-William S. Hart High School is a four-year public high school in the neighborhood of Newhall in the city of Santa Clarita, California, United States.
+William S. Hart High School is a four-year public high school in the Newhall neighborhood in the city of Santa Clarita, California, United States.
 Founded in 1945, it is the oldest high school in the Santa Clarita Valley.
-Named for local cowboy actor William S. Hart, it is part of the William S. Hart Union High School District.
+Named for local Western actor William S. Hart, it is part of the William S. Hart Union High School District.

 Student demographics

 As of the 2021-22 academic year, 2,146 students were enrolled at Hart High School.
 57.3% of students were Hispanic, 32.0% were non-Hispanic white, 5.6% were Asian American, and 1.3% were African American.
 As of 2020-21, 844 students (39.2%) were eligible for free or reduced-price lunch.

 Activities

 Hart High School was formerly the host of the Hart Invitational Quiz Bowl, a quiz bowl competition for teams from Los Angeles, Orange, Riverside, and San Bernardino counties.
 Lori Huenink coached the quiz bowl team for 21 years from 1974 to 1995.